Import Tuner Challenge: Plot

 After the 13 Devils have been defeated once more in the Kaido Circuit, Motoya Iwasaki, aka Speed King, disappeared suddenly, leaving without a trace.
 Since then, many drivers from all across Japan come to Tokyo in order to have his title of "Speed King", especially the Japanese-American racer, Snake Eyes, and his team, Phantom 9, which later began an all-out assault on many teams in the Shuto Expressway following Speed King's absence, and his return to Tokyo, after five years of racing in America.

 The player assumes the role of Ren Tennoji, Iwasaki's best friend, who sets out to defeat numerous teams and rivals, including Bloodhound, Midnight Cinderella and Platinum Prince, and much later on, Skull Bullet, an American racer who came to Tokyo in pursuit of Snake Eyes.

 It is later revealed in the story by Bloodhound that Iwasaki disappeared from the Shutokou due to the passing of his girlfriend from a terminal illness three years prior to the events of the game, and went into hiding as he later became disillusioned with street racing and went on a major identity crisis as a result of her death.

 Shortly after Tennoji defeats Snake Eyes, Iwasaki reveals himself as Speed King once more and thanks Tennoji for reviving his passion for racing, and decides to return to the Shuto Expressway once again.
 Tennoji later finishes off loose ends and eventually defeats Speed King and ultimately "???"
 (Unknown), solidifying his status as the best racer in the Shuto Expressway.

-It is revealed in the next game (Tokyo Xtreme Racer (2025)) that Tennoji inherited the title of Speed King from Iwasaki.
+It is revealed in the sequel, Tokyo Xtreme Racer (2025), that Tennoji inherited the title of Speed King from Iwasaki.